NASADatanauts/PaleBlueDot/story/story.md

 A user from Europe will experience a minimum of 200 ms of delay just because of the distance from the NASA server.
 Because of the size of the images this goes up to 1.5 s in total download time.
 In the USA this should be around 1 s but even worse than 1.5 in Asia.

-One second might not sound like a long time but that is all it takes to have a slugging user experience instead of an interactive UI.
+One second might not sound like a long time but that is all it takes to have a sluggish user experience instead of an interactive UI.

 **Content distribution network**

-A CDN push zone
+- A CDN push zone
-CDN pull zone
+- CDN pull zone

 ### Image download time magic